dynaconf/dynaconf/docs/guides/environment_variables.md

 Your main settings file (e.g `settings.toml`) has an existing `DATABASE` dict setting on `[default]` env.

-Now you want to contribute to the same `DATABASE` key by addind new keys, so you can use `dynaconf_merge` at the end of your dict:
+Now you want to contribute to the same `DATABASE` key by adding new keys, so you can use `dynaconf_merge` at the end of your dict:

 In specific `[envs]`